stevenknox/GenericApi/README.md

          _service = service;
      }

-Input can be sanitized for Post and Put requests by registering a service in startup that inherits from  IInputSanitizer and implements the method Sanitize.
+Input can be sanitized for Post and Put requests by registering passing in the service to 'AddGenericServices' in startup.
+The service must inherit from IInputSanitizer and implements the method Sanitize.

-      services.AddTransient<IInputSanitizer, InputSanitizer>();
+      services.AddGenericServices(UseSanitizer: typeof(InputSanitizer));

 You can provide your own implementation within your InputSanitizer.cs class, for example using the HtmlSanitizer nuget package as follows: